LearnArtificial Intelligence

 Strengths

-• ChatGPT is the default consumer AI: ~900M weekly active users in early 2026, up from 400M a year earlier — distribution no rival can match
+• ChatGPT is the default consumer AI: 1B monthly active app users by May/Jun 2026 (900M weekly active users confirmed Feb 2026, up from 400M weekly a year earlier) — distribution no rival can match

 • ~$25B annualized run rate (~$2B/month) split ~65% ChatGPT subscriptions, ~25% API, ~10% partnerships — a rare consumer + developer + enterprise mix

-• Microsoft anchor: $13B invested plus exclusive Azure capacity, giving OpenAI compute few startups can replicate
+• Microsoft anchor: ~27% equity stake (~$135B) plus a locked-in Azure "first-ship" position and IP license through 2032, giving OpenAI compute few startups can replicate

 • Brand became the category noun — "ChatGPT" means AI the way "Google" means search, so each model launch reaches ~1B people on day one